 In Cuba, the speed limits are 60 mph on highways, 37 mph on rural roads, and 24-31 mph within the city.

 How are highways in Cuba?

 Cuba has eight toll-free expressways named “autopistas”.
-Seven of them are centralized in Havana and connected by what it’s called “El Anillo de La Habana”.
-It also has a complex system of undivided highways, called “carreteras” or “circuitos”.
+Seven are centralized in Havana and connected by what it’s called “El Anillo de La Habana”.
+It also has a complex system of undivided highways called “carreteras” or “circuitos”.
 The most popular is called “Carretera Central”.